stackrox/stackrox/ui/README.md

 To bring up [Cypress](https://www.cypress.io/) UI use `yarn cypress-open`.
 To run all end-to-end tests in a headless mode use `yarn test-e2e-local`.
+To run one test suite specifically in headless mode, use `yarn cypress-spec <spec-file>`.

 #### End-to-end Tests for Demo Automation (Cypress)